fsoubelet/dotfiles/README.md

 * [iTerm][iterm2] as terminal.
 * The [Z shell][zsh] as shell.
-* [Atom][atom] in macOS and [Vim][vim] and [Neovim][neovim] in terminal sessions as editors.
+* [Vim][vim] as editor.
 * [Homebrew][homebrew] as package manager.
 * [Tmux][tmux] as terminal multiplexer.

 These will be installed automatically if not already present.
-The script will then backup your configuration files if already present, and symlink thoses of this repository.
+The script will then backup your configuration files if already present, and symlink the new ones to those of this repository.

-#### Atom

-Atom is my choice editor when on macOS.
-I keep my packages in sync with [package-sync][package-sync]. the installation script takes care of symlinking `~/.atom/packages.cson` to the `atom/packages.cson` file of this repository.
-To implement your packages, you can use the `Create Package List` command to create your `packages.cson` file and overwrite mine.
-Package-sync will download and install your packages when starting Atom.
-You may have to set your themes manually.

-#### Neovim
+#### Vim

-Even though Atom is my choice editor, it so happens that I can't use it in ssh sessions, and need a classic modal editor.
-Neovim is an excellent in-terminal editor, that I run with [vim-plug][vim-plug] to manage plugins.
-The many plugins I use can be found in `config/nvim/plugins.vim`, which you can configure to your convenience.
+A classic modal editor, Vim is excellent.
+I use [Vim-Plug][vim-plug] to manage plugins.
+The section for plugins is at the beginning of my `vimrc` file, and with a few lines to auto-install Vim-Plug if it isn't already, so as long as your `~/.vimrc` is symlinked to `vimrc` in this repository, you can launch Vim, run `:PlugInstall` and enjoy a fully ready configuration.

 #### Zsh